cloudmesh-community/fa18-523-58/paper/paper.md

 ## Acknowledgements

 The author would like to thank Professor Gregor Von Laszewski for providing this opportunity to work on this paper summary.
-The author would also the Associate Instructors of the class for their continuos help in resolving issues.
+The author would also like to thank the Associate Instructors of the class for their continuos help in resolving issues.